antgarmed/VoiceAssistant/README.md

 Thus, the orchestrator and client hang waiting for either audio or stream end, until timeout.

 The system is correctly architected.
 The error lies in an unguarded edge-case when CSM fails to generate meaningful audio quickly for very short prompts.

+Look into:

+➔ Enable "dynamic shapes" in torch.compile
+🔥 What it does:
+Tells PyTorch to optimize even when input sizes vary (which they do in TTS – different text lengths = different audio durations).

+Without it, torch.compile can be a little conservative (less aggressive optimizations).

+With it, performance can improve another 5–15%, sometimes even more.